 Is Benadryl Safe for Cats?

 Benadryl is relatively safe as long as it is given at the correct dosage.
-However, like any drugs, there are potential side effects.
+But, like any drugs, there are potential side effects.

 Some side effects, such as drowsiness, are the intent when giving this medication.
 But, this side effect is most likely at lower doses.